 The hill is 318 meters or 1043 feet high.
-For those less energetic, a funicular will save you trouble of a climbing (price of a normal tram ticket).
+For those less energetic, a funicular will save you the trouble of climbing (the price of a normal tram ticket).
 Petřín Hill is also easily accessible from Hradčany and Strahov.

 Funicular Railway to Petřín Hill

 The charming Victorian Funicular is one of Prague’s most popular sights.
 The original Újezd station, and the original Lanová Dráha, were built in 1891 for the same exposition that the Petřín watchtower was built for.
-It has since been rebuilt several times, and actually this latest restoration, surprisingly before the end of Communism, is one of the most successful, as the various rebuilds have been required by the whole system’s falling apart again and again.
+It has since been rebuilt several times.
+Actually, this latest restoration, surprisingly before the end of Communism, is one of the most successful, as the various rebuilds have been required by the whole system’s falling apart again and again.

 In the Middle Ages, there were vineyards and fields.
-There have always been numerous springs on the Petřín slopes and the water was lead via a set of tunnels to Pohořelec and to Lesser Town.
-Currently water is lead to the river Vltava.
-In the 1930s the park was modified and now consists of Lobkowicz Garden, Nebozízek, Rose Park, Park at the Look-out Petřín Tower and Seminary Garden.
-All gardens, except for Lobkowicz Garden, are open to public free of charge.
+There have always been numerous springs on the Petřín slopes, and the water was lead via a set of tunnels to Pohořelec and to Lesser Town.
+Currently, water is lead to the river Vltava.
+In the 1930s, the park was modified and now consists of Lobkowicz Garden, Nebozízek, Rose Park, Park at the Look-out Petřín Tower and Seminary Garden.
+All gardens, except for Lobkowicz Garden, are open to the public free of charge.